-RESOLUTION
+SAMPLE RESOLUTION

-Supporting the Organization of the Youth Council WHEREAS, the youth of the represent a great natural resource, and (reservation/village/organization name) WHEREAS, today's youth of thewill be leaders of tomorrow, and (reservation/village/organization name) WHEREAS, the youth need leadership training and expimportant roles, and perience to better prepare them for these WHEREAS, the youth should be given the opportunity to bring about positive changes in the existing conditions (on the reservation/village or within the community), and

-WHEREAS, the young people between the ages of fifteen to twenty-four should have a greater voice in matters concerning them, and

-WHEREAS, the youth, through their collective action, can serve as a catalyst to bring about more unity and harmony (on the reservation/village or in the community), and

-WHEREAS, there is a need for a mechanism which will allow for the distribution of information, coordination of activities, and sharing of resources, and

-WHEREAS, there is a need for interaction and communication among the youth representing the various schools and communities.

-NOW, THEREFORE, BE IT RESOVLED BY THE (GOVERNING BODY) that the spiritual, mental, physical and social well-being of our youth is of the highest priority.

-BE IT FURTHER RESOLVED that to provide a greater voice for our youth and to give them greater opportunities to develop as leaders, the (GOVERNING BODY) authorizes the formation of the (youth council name).
-This organization will operate under the supervision and with the support and encouragement of the (tribe, village, or community name).

-BE IT FURTHER RESOLVED that the youth council is approved to join the UNITY Network, sponsored by United National Indian Tribal Youth, Inc. to bring about positive change in Native America and to provide youth with greater opportunities to work with other youth leaders throughout the nation.
+WHEREAS, the youth of the (reservation/village/ organization name) represent a great natural reso urce, and WHEREAS, today's youth of the (reservation/village/ organization name) will one day become leaders, and WHEREAS, the youth need leadership training an nd experiences to better prepare them for these important roles, and WHEREAS, the youth should be given the opp ortunity to bring about positive changes in the existing conditions (on the reservation/village or within the community), and WHEREAS, the young people between the ages of fifteen to twenty-four should have a greater voice in matters concerning them, and WHEREAS, the youth, through their collective a action, can serve as a catalyst to bring about more unity and harmony (on the reservation/village or in the community), and WHEREAS, there is a need for a mechanism wh ich will allow for the distribution of information, coordination of activities, and sharin ng of resources, and WHEREAS, there is a need for interaction and co mmunication among the youth representing the various schools and communities.
+NOW, THEREFORE, BE IT RESOLVED BY THE the spiritual, mental, physical and social well-bei ' BE IT FURTHER RESOLVED that in order to pregive them greater opportunities to develop as least the formation of the (youth council name).
+This supervision and with the support and encouragement. ders, the (GOVERNING BODY) authorizes organization will operate under the BE IT FURTHER RESOLVED that the youth council is approved to join the UNITY Network, sponsored by United National Indian Tribal Youth, Inc. in an effort to bring about positive change in Native America.
+Signed Date: : Signed by Appropriate Official(s)

-(The officer who presided at the meeting at which the resolution is passed should sign and date the document to certify its approval.)

-Duties of Members

-Members:
+DUTIES OF MEMBERS

-- 1. Show respect for other members by being on time and bringing necessary materials to meetings. - 2.
-Accept responsibility of sharing in the business at hand when a meeting convenes.
-Understand that participation is essential. - 3.
-Try to get other members to express their ideas for the benefit of all, even if it means less time for presenting personal ideas. - 4.
-Give constant, active attention to the group's activity during the meeting. - 5.
-Know the purpose of the meeting and help keep the ideas on track to get things done. - 6.
-Earn the right to give constructive criticism freely by accepting it. - 7.
-Check on assigned responsibilities and receive guidance and authority to carry them out. - 8.
-Accept the responsibility of youth council membership by actively participating in all organized meetings, committees and activities.
+- Show respect for other members by being on time and bringing necessary materials to meetings. - Accept responsibility of sharing in the business at hand when a meeting convenes.

+Understand that participation is essential. - Try to get other members to express their ideas for the benefit of all, even if it means less time for presenting personal ideas. - Give constant, active attention to the group's activity during the meeting. - Know the purpose of the meeting and help keep the ideas on track to get things done. - Earn the right to give constructive criticism freely by accepting it. - Check on assigned responsibilities and receive guidance and authority to carry them out. - Accept the responsibility of youth council membership by actively participating in all organized meetings, committees and activities.